Know NPH

 NPH is most commonly seen in adults aged 60 or over.

-- A recent study estimates that 800,000 older Americans may be living with normal pressure hydrocephalus (NPH, with an estimate that more than 80% of cases remain unrecognized or untreated.
+- A recent study estimates that 800,000 older Americans may be living with NPH, with an estimate that more than 80% of cases remain unrecognized or untreated.

 - Without appropriate diagnostic testing, NPH is often misdiagnosed as Alzheimer’s disease or Parkinson’s disease, stroke, or other neurodegenerative conditions.
 Sometimes the symptoms are mistakenly attributed to “normal aging”.